cscart/docs/en/user_guide/manage_products/options/comb_images.rst

 .. note::

 	We assume that you have already :doc:`created option combinations <option_combinations>`.
-If the **Option combinations** button doesn't appear, then the product doesn't have options that can be a part of the combination.
+If the **Option combinations** button doesn't appear, then the product doesn't have options that can be a part of a combination.

 .. image:: img/option_combinations_01.png
     :align: center
     :alt: The Options tab

 2.4.
-Upload images for the necessary product option combinations.
+Upload the images for option combinations.
 Make sure to specify alternative text that will appear when the image can't be displayed for some reason—it's good for `SEO <https://en.wikipedia.org/wiki/Search_engine_optimization>`_.

 2.5.
 Click the **Save** button.